Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: The pipeline

 \subsection{Infer}

 Once the simulated spectra are summarized, we can now perform the inference.
 We use the \texttt{Simulation-Based Inference (sbi)} Python package~\citep{Tejero2020JOSS....5.2505T}, and among its available methods, we adopt Neural Posterior Estimation (NPE)~\citep{Papamakarios2016arXiv160506376P,Lueckmann2017arXiv171101861L,greenberg2019automaticposteriortransformationlikelihoodfree}, which is the most widely used technique within the \texttt{sbi} framework.
 NPE trains an inference network to directly approximate the posterior distribution \( p(\theta \mid x) \), using samples \((\theta, x)\) drawn from the joint distribution \( p(\theta, x) \).
 Unlike methods that focus on predicting a single point estimate for the parameters, NPE trains the network to predict the parameters of a probability distribution over \(\theta\), conditioned on the observed data \(x_o\).
-We employ multiple-round inference (MRI), using training sets of 5,000 to 50,000 spectra per round, typically across five rounds.
+Such networks are trained by minimizing the conditional negative log-likelihood of simulated parameters under the neural posterior estimator, corrected with a proposal function depending on the round as suggested by \cite{greenberg2019automaticposteriortransformationlikelihoodfree}, see also \cite{deistler2022truncated} for broad introduction on these topics.
+We employ multiple-round inference (MRI), using typically five rounds.
+The size of the training sample varies from one test case to the other: it varies from 10,000 in the test case I, up to 50,000 in the test case III, depending primarily on the model complexity.
+There is no requirement to keep the training sample size constant from one inference round to the other, but we have considered it fixed hereafter.
 MRI is tailored for the analysis of a single observation, but the same architecture could be extended to amortized inference (applicable to multiple observations) at the cost of significantly increasing the simulation budget, depending on the diversity of the spectral properties across the dataset.